 Can I Talk to My Partner About Intrusive Thoughts?

-Yes, you can talk to your partner about intrusive thoughts.
-Sharing your feelings fosters understanding and support, helping both of you cope.
-Open communication strengthens your relationship and can ease your emotional burden during this time.
+Yes, talking to your partner about intrusive thoughts is a good idea.
+Sharing your feelings builds understanding and support, strengthens your relationship, and can lighten the emotional load during this time.

 Conclusion